Rangarig/MK312WIFI/README.md

 This Project is based on the ESP8266-01S
 This was created because bluetooth could not be accessed in a convinient way by the VR Headset I was using.

+This Project is a collaboration between Rangarig and cLx

 ## Folders:
 MK312Wifi - Contains the ino file that should be used to flash the ESP
 MK312-wifi-pcb - Contains the files needed to print the PCB